FluteSpine/TAB-memory-access/README.md

 Meme tool.
 Up to you if you want to trust this stuff.
 Might crash or display some weird stuff on non english version of the game.
 Mayor effects are editable through tab_mayors.json file.

 Launch this after opening the game.
-For it to work map must be correct size and command center should have at 5000 hp.
+For it to work map must be correct size and command center should have 5000 hp.

 + Adds mayors to text file (filename.txt in the same folder)
 + Renames soldier to Bob and edits his description